shlomog12/ngx-url-params/projects/ngx-url-params/README.md

 - `removeFromListParam<T = any>(key: string, item: T): void`
 - `onParamsChange(): Observable<Record<string, any>>`
 - `onParamChange<T>(key: string): Observable<T | undefined>`
+- `UrlParamsRouteDirective` (attribute directive to register host route)
+- `URL_PARAMS_REGISTER_ROUTE_PROVIDER` (provider for DI-first registration)

 ## Behavior notes

-- The service keeps an internal `BehaviorSubject` and provides debounced observables of param changes.
+- The service keeps an internal `BehaviorSubject` as the single source of param state and exposes observables to read changes.
+- URL writes only occur when a `Router` and `ActivatedRoute` are available and the service has been initialized (via `init()`, `registerRoute()`, the `urlParamsRoute` directive, or the `URL_PARAMS_REGISTER_ROUTE_PROVIDER`).
+Writes are performed only in the browser (SSR-safe).
-- When `init(router, route)` is called the service:
+- When initialized with a route context the service:
-  - initializes state from `ActivatedRoute.snapshot.queryParams`;
+  - synchronizes state from `ActivatedRoute.snapshot.queryParams` (merging into the internal state);
-  - subscribes to `route.queryParams` to keep internal state in sync;
+  - subscribes to `route.queryParams` to keep internal state in sync with navigation (back/forward);
-  - persists state changes to the URL using `router.navigate([], { relativeTo: route, queryParams, queryParamsHandling: 'merge', replaceUrl: true })`.
+  - persists internal state changes to the URL using `router.navigate([], { relativeTo: route, queryParams, queryParamsHandling: 'merge', replaceUrl: true })`.
+- To avoid unnecessary navigations, the service uses change-comparison (`distinctUntilChanged` over serialized params) before writing to the router.

 ## Examples